-Norm has authored ‘The Pot Warriors Manifesto’, contributes marijuana advocacy columns to Counterpunch.org, and has lectured at multiple NORML legal seminars, conferences and other events on cannabis law issues.
-A member of the NORML Legal Committee for over thirty years, Norm helped inaugurate the annual Key West Legal Seminar in 1983.
-A cancer survivor who is an open and out medical marijuana user himself, Kent credits marijuana with taming the harsh nature of chemotherapy treatments.
+Norm authored ‘The Pot Warriors Manifesto’, contributes marijuana advocacy columns to Counterpunch.org, and lectured at multiple NORML legal seminars, conferences and other events on cannabis law issues.
+A member of the NORML Legal Committee for over thirty years, Norm helped inaugurate the annual NORML Key West Legal Seminar in 1983.
+A cancer survivor who was an open and out medical marijuana user himself, Kent credited marijuana with taming the harsh nature of chemotherapy treatments.
 “Not to mention,” he adds, “it’s not a gateway drug.
 It just makes everything feel, taste, and look better in the here and now.”

 A noted advocate for gay rights who appeared as a commentator on CNN, the Nancy Grace Show, and FOX News, Kent also hosted a South Florida morning drive talk show on WFTL in Fort Lauderdale for ten years.
 Kent was the publisher of the South Florida Gay News, a member of the National Gay Media Association, and the largest weekly LGBT newspaper in the State of Florida.

 Mr. Kent first served on the NORML board from 1992 to 1994, rejoining the board in 1998 to the present date.
 He served as Chairman of the Board of Directors from 2013-14.